predsci/PROF/mkdocs/docs/setup.md

 >\> prof_data = hhs_data_ex(season = 2021, state="WA")

-and to fit part of this season to data for the state of Texas use:
+To fit part of this season to data for the state of Texas use:
 >\> prof_data = hhs_data_ex(season = 2021, state="TX", fit_end = as.Date("2022-04-15"))

+To fit all currently available data for the 2023-24 season for the state of California use:
+>\> prof_data = hhs_data_ex(season = 2023, state="CA")

 When the download is complete we plot the data to the screen: